Identifying and characterizing superspreaders of low-credibility content on Twitter: Results

 \subsection{Describing superspreaders}

-In this section we characterize the misinformation superspreaders in terms of the types of accounts, their misinformation sharing behavior, and use of toxic language.
+In this section we characterize superspreaders of low-credibility content in terms of their account type, untrustworthy content sharing behavior, and use of toxic language.
 We also investigate the relationship between an account's follower count and its verified or suspended status.
-To manually evaluate a manageable number of accounts, we select the top 1\% of accounts with a FIB-index above zero, yielding 181 accounts, and then select an equal number of top ranked accounts according to the Influence metric.
+The top 1\% of accounts with $h$-index above zero are selected as superspreaders, yielding 181 accounts, and then an equal number of top-ranked accounts are taken for comparison, based on the Influence metric.
+We note that other thresholds could be adopted to classify an account as a superspreader.
+This approach allows us to focus on a large but manageable number of accounts that have large influence within the low-credibility content ecosystem.